manhluna/flex-ether-fix/README.md

 const PRIVATE_KEY = '0xb3734ec890893585330c71ece72afb05058192b6be47bee2b99714e6bb5696ab';
 const eth = new FlexEther();

-// Get the gas consumed by sending 100 wei to an address from the default account. let gas = await eth.estimateGas('0xf6fb5b73987d6d9a139e23bab97be6fc89e0dcd1', {value: '100'});
+// Get the gas consumed by sending 1 ether to an address from the default account. let gas = await eth.estimateGas('0xf6fb5b73987d6d9a139e23bab97be6fc89e0dcd1', {value: 1});
-// Get the gas consumed by sending 100 wei to an address from a wallet defined by
+// Get the gas consumed by sending 1 ether to an address from a wallet defined by
 // a private key.
 let gas = await eth.estimateGas('0xf6fb5b73987d6d9a139e23bab97be6fc89e0dcd1',
-   {value: '100', key: PRIVATE_KEY});
+   {value: 1, key: PRIVATE_KEY});
 ```

 ### ENS addresses